What you will do

-You will be working on cutting-edge research on a topic that is very relevant to both academic and industrial research groups.
-To help you in this journey, we offer a flexible environment where you can be the leader of your own research while at the same time have support of a team of multidisciplinary experts to complete your tasks.
+You will be working on cutting-edge research on a topic that is relevant to both academic and industrial research groups.
+To help you in this journey, we offer a flexible environment where you can be the leader of your own research while at the same time have support of experts to complete your tasks.

 Who you are

-- You are a Msc student in Physics, (Neuro)Physiology, (Neuro)Biology.
+- You are a Msc student in Electrical Engineering.

 - You are available for a period of 9 months.

-- You have knowledge of computer simulations through course and/or project work.
+- You have knowledge of electrical simulation (SPICE) and electronics design, lab equipment and measurements through course and/or project work.